brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 The multi-page Streamlit dashboard is the primary tool for exploring simulation results.
 -   It uses a **"load-once, filter-in-memory"** strategy for high-performance interaction.
 When a run is selected, all its data is loaded into `st.session_state`, allowing for smooth animation and filtering without repeated database queries.
 -   The **Spatial Inspector** page features a sophisticated **Plotly** chart that overlays a heatmap, contour lines, and agent markers.
-It uses a dedicated transparent top layer to provide detailed hover tooltips for every cell on the grid.
+It is carefully constructed to align all spatial layers correctly, providing accurate visual feedback and detailed tooltips.

 ## How to Run